ANUBIS: Proposal to search for long-lived neutral particles in CERN service shafts: The ANUBIS Detector Concept

-{\em In summary,} the existing geometry is close to optimal in terms of sensitivity to LLP phenomena produced at high transverse momenta~\pt, and practically eliminates the need for major civil engineering.
+{\em In summary,} the existing PX14 shaft would provide sensitivity to LLP phenomena produced at the electroweak scale and above, and practically eliminate the need for underground civil engineering.
 It is particularly noteworthy that the main access shaft of the CMS detector, PX56, and the secondary ATLAS access shaft, PX16, provide similar opportunities for alternative or additional experimental setups.

-To fully exploit the physics potential of the large decay volume, the ANUBIS detector concept consists of instrumenting the PX14 shaft with four Tracking Stations (TS) spaced 18.5~m apart from each other, providing a uniform coverage of the detector volume.
+To fully exploit the physics potential of the large decay volume, the ANUBIS detector concept consists of instrumenting the PX14 shaft with four Tracking Stations~(TS) spaced 18.5~m apart from each other along the shaft, providing a uniform coverage of the active decay volume.
 The geometric TS layout in the $(x,z)$ plane perpendicular to the shaft axis is shown in Fig.~\ref{fig:anubis_ts}.
 To maximize the geometric acceptance, the TS are round and concentric with the shaft cross section, except for the region $x > -7$~m to avoid the pipework shown in Fig.~\ref{fig:shaft_above}.
 This setup results in a cross-sectional area of 230~m$^2$ per TS.
-Each TS is belayed individually into the shaft from the surface using four steel ropes peripherally attached to the internal support structure of the TS.
-This technical solution has minimal civil engineering costs and provides maximum flexibility for the operation of the ATLAS detector: the TSs of ANUBIS would be extracted and stored at the surface during long technical shutdown periods of the LHC to allow access through the PX14 shaft, and belayed back into the shaft during data taking periods.
-Once lowered into position, the TSs are stabilized within the shaft using cams.
-The TSs are then connected to the remainder of the ANUBIS detector infrastructure that is in turn interfaced to ATLAS.
-The advantage of using cams is that the TSs can be quickly extracted after disconnecting from services in an emergency.